joaohenggeler/eternal-wanderer/Source/README.md

 * `voices.py`: lists and exports the voices used by the Microsoft Speech API.

 * `stats.py`: shows snapshot and recording statistics from the database.

+* `graph.py`: displays information based on the snapshot topology.

 * `wayback_proxy_addon.py`: a mitmproxy script that tells the recorder script if the page is still making requests while also checking if any missing files are available in a different subdomain.
 This script should not be run directly and is instead started automatically by the recorder if `enable_proxy` is enabled.